bickus/OrcaSlicerFork/doc/speed_hints/speed_modifier_tracking_design.md

 - G1 E+ commands are deterministic - same input produces same output
 - No parsing of comments, markers, or role tags
 - Counter increments identically across all components

+**Important:** This counter (`m_g1_extrusion_counter`) is NOT the same as the existing `m_g1_line_id` in GCodeProcessor.
+The existing counter tracks ALL G0/G1 commands, while this new counter specifically tracks only G1 commands with positive extrusion (E+).
+This design is intentional for memory efficiency and direct correlation with extrusion MoveVertex entries.

 ---